RESTORATIVE vs YIN YOGA

 YIN YOGA

-Yin yoga originates from Paul Greeley and incorporates some Traditional Chinese Medicine principles.
+Yin yoga originates from Paul Greeley, a student of Paulie Zink, and incorporates a mixture of the Chinese energetic maps of Meridians and Indian Yoga Asana.
 Yin yoga works deeply into the body with passive, longer-held poses.
 It targets the deepest tissues of the body, our connective tissues – ligaments, joints, bones, the deep fascia networks of the body and the meridians.

 TRAITS OF YIN YOGA